ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

 ..

-Now You must create new index for ElasticSearch:
+Now you must create new index for ElasticSearch:

 .. code-block:: bash